Top of the page

 Fifth disease is a viral illness that is much more common in children than adults.
 It is also known as "slapped cheek disease" because of the red rash some people develop on their faces.
 Fifth disease is spread mostly by coughs and sneezes.
 By the time the rash appears, you can no longer spread the disease to anyone else.
 Once you have been infected with this virus, you cannot get it again.

-Fifth disease can make you feel like you are coming down with the flu.
+Fifth disease can make you feel like you are coming down with influenza (flu).
 You may have a runny nose, sore throat, headache, belly pain, and achy joints.
-A few days later, you may get a bright red rash on your cheeks that lasts for 2 to 5 days.
-Then you may get a rash on your body that lasts for a week.
-The rash may come back if you are in sunlight or warm temperatures, or if you feel stressed.
-Some people have symptoms on and off for months.
+A few days later, you may get a bright red rash on your cheeks and then later over the rest of the body.
+The rash may last for 7 to 10 days.
+The rash may come and go for several weeks.
 You may get swollen, red joints that can last for several weeks or even months.

 Self-care at home, such as rest, fluids, and pain relievers, is usually the only care you need for fifth disease.
 Doctors do not use antibiotics to treat fifth disease, because it is caused by a virus rather than bacteria.